Slow Cooker Huli Huli Chicken is a simple twist on the traditional.

 I haven’t really been cooking since the kid and husband started their holiday breaks but it’s time to get back to it now.
 And what better way to ease myself into it than with the slow cooker?

-Huli Huli Chicken is a Hawaiian chicken dish that’s typically made over a fire but this version is super simple in the slow cooker.
+Huli Huli Chicken is a Hawaiian chicken dish that’s typically made over a fire but this version is super simple in the crockpot.
 And then because slow cooked chicken can look kind of pale, you finish it off in the oven, brushing it with the delicious sweet and sour sauce.
 The sauce kind of caramelized in the oven and becomes extra delicious.
 You guys know that I’ve shied away from recipes that call for ketchup in the sauce but I am so happy I decided to make this one anyway.
 My entire family loved it and I’ll definitely be making it again.

 - Simmer pineapple juice, brown sugar, ketchup, lime juice, soy sauce, garlic, and ginger in a medium saucepan until thickened and measures about 1 1/2 cups, about 10 minutes.
 Season with salt and pepper to taste.